 β-Myrcene is believed to exhibit the following activity:

-Used topically and cosmetically, the antioxidant quality of Spearmint Essential Oil reduces the appearance of wrinkles and skin imperfections such as discoloration.
-It stimulates the growth of new cells, thus increasing skin’s resilience and elasticity.
-Spearmint’s anti-bacterial properties work to eliminate harmful bacteria on the skin.
+Used topically and cosmetically, the antioxidant quality of Spearmint Essential Oil reduces the appearance of wrinkles and skin imperfections, such as discoloration.
+It is believed to help reveal a new layer of skin, thus increasing skin’s resilience and elasticity.
+With anti-bacterial properties, Spearmint is believed to make an ideal skin cleanser.
+By imparting a cooling sensation, Spearmint Oil can help to relieve itching associated with dryness and skin irritations.

-Used in aromatherapy, Spearmint Oil helps to expel the excessive buildup of phlegm and mucus in the nose and throat.
-It has revitalizing, energy-inducing action on the body by working to enhance mood, concentration, and circulation.
-It's fresh, restorative fragrance helps ease feelings of depression, also soothing mental and muscular stress.
-It can relieve the itching associated with skin irritations such as burns and insect bites.
+Used in aromatherapy, Spearmint Oil is said to help reduce nasal congestion caused by the excessive buildup of phlegm and mucus in the nose and throat, thereby promoting easier breathing.
+It has revitalizing, energy-inducing action on the body by working to enhance mood, concentration, and by energizing the skin.
+Its fresh, restorative fragrance helps to uplift the mood and comfort emotional stress.

-Used medicinally, Spearmint Oil’s anti-inflammatory quality is known to soothe inflamed skin by reducing the sensations of redness, swelling, and itching.
-It helps to disinfect and tighten the pores, thereby promoting the speedy healing of cuts, wounds, and scars.
-It is used to promote digestion, relieve flatulence, stimulate the growth of new skin cells, and stimulate blood flow, among other competencies.
-As an emmenagogue, it is used to address menstrual issues such as irregular or missed periods.
+Used therapeutically, Spearmint Oil’s anti-inflammatory quality is known to cool red, swollen, and itching skin to help reduce the sensations of inflammation.
+It helps to cleanse the pores and tighten the skin, which may potentially promote the speedy healing of minor abrasions.
+Spearmint Oil has traditionally been used to support digestive functions.
+As an emmenagogue, it is also sometimes used to address menstrual issues, such as irregular or missed periods.

 As illustrated, Spearmint Essential Oil is reputed to have many therapeutic properties.
 The following highlights its many benefits and the kinds of activity it is believed to show: